Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Network Analysis/ClosestFacilityStatic/readme.md

 ## How to use the sample

-Click the 'Solve Routes' button to solve and display the route from each incident (fire) to the nearest facility (fire station).
+Click 'Solve route' to solve and display the route from each incident (fire) to the nearest facility (fire station).

 ## How it works